Daros Collection: The history of the collection

 The Daros Collection was established in 1997.
 Following his brother Alexander Schmidheiny’s death at a young age, Stephan Schmidheiny had inherited his wide-ranging collection of more than 1,000 individual items, which Alexander together with his childhood friend Thomas Ammann had assembled.
 In addition to outstanding works by Jackson Pollock and Barnett Newman, unique holdings of Andy Warhol and Cy Twombly formed the core of the collection.
 Stephan Schmidheiny decided to sharpen the collection’s profile and expand it further, entrusting its management to a professional set-up named Daros.

 Initially, Daros concentrated on collecting US art from the second half of the 20th century.
 At the turn of the millennium, the decision was taken to sell off numerous works – including examples by Francesco Clemente, David Reed, Philip Taaffe and Ross Bleckner – and include new artistic positions.
 Works by artists such as Gerhard Richter, Agnes Martin, Bruce Nauman and Louise Bourgeois were acquired, with the key criterion being their significance in the development of contemporary art.

 Over the past decade, Daros has consistently focused the collection on important groups of work by major artists.
 Further key works by Abstract Expressionists such as Mark Rothko and Willem de Kooning have been acquired, while the existing holdings of Gerhard Richter have been expanded into a significant corpus.
 Daros has also extended its reach to encompass larger groups by artists such as Christopher Wool and Thomas Schütte, while initial purchases have been made for new collections of important artists such as Philip Guston and Mark Bradford.

 Daros has also shown its commitment to leading museums in recent years.
 The Stephan Schmidheiny family / Daros supported the building of the new Tate Modern in London in 2000 and its extension in 2016, as well as the extension project of the Fondation Beyeler in Riehen (Switzerland).

 Ties to the Daros Latinamerica Collection

 In the 1990s, Stephan Schmidheiny built up an industrial group in Latin America, and at the end of the decade Daros thus also turned its attention to contemporary Latin American art.
 The Daros Latinamerica Collection was established in 2000 separately from the Daros Collection to allow the two to develop independently of each other.
 Today it is one of the most comprehensive private collections of contemporary Latin American art.

+In December 2025, it was announced that the Daros Latinamerica Collection had been acquired in its entirety by the Museo de Arte Latinoamericano de Buenos Aires (MALBA).
+The transfer marked the relocation of the collection from Europe to Argentina and its integration into a public museum collection in Latin America.